Why you need a building consent

 • the construction of a new house

-• swimming pools or fences
+• most swimming pools and all swimming pool fences

 • solar panel installation